 1. Inspection types

-- Define and distinguish between inspection types such as incoming material, first-article (first-piece), in-process, and final.
-(Apply)
+- Define and distinguish between inspection types, such as incoming material, first article (first piece), in-process, and final.
+(Analyze)

-- Identify potential inspection errors such as bias, fatigue, flinching, distraction, and poor time management.
+- Identify potential inspection errors and their sources, such as bias, fatigue, flinching, distraction, poor time management, setup, and cosine error when using indicators.
 (Apply)

 3. Product traceability